STUDENT GAINS PRACTICAL FIELD EXPERIENCE

 Finding the Internship:

-Just before transferring to HSU, Paul learned that he had qualified for Federal Work Study.
+Just before transferring to Humboldt, Paul learned that he had qualified for Federal Work Study.
 Unsure of what this meant, he went to the Academic and Career Advising Center to learn more.
 He then asked about available work study positions in his major department.
 It was recommended that he reach out to the department, not only to gain networking skills, but to inquire about possible job opportunities.
 One day later, Paul was offered a Federal Work Study based internship.

 Following His Passion: